mendix/docs/content/en/docs/howto/logic-business-rules/working-with-lists-in-a-microflow.md

 	{{< figure src="/attachments/howto/logic-business-rules/working-with-lists-in-a-microflow/18581091.png" alt="A view of the microflow with the Retrieve activity" >}}

-10. Double-click the **Retrieve** action activity to open its properties.
-11. Set the following properties:
+10. Double-click the **Retrieve** action activity, and then set the following properties:
     * **Source** – select **From database**
     * **Entity** – select **Order**
     * **List** – enter *OrderList*
-12. To filter the list to only orders with the status **Processing**, in the **XPath constraint** field, add the following XPath expression: *[OrderStatus = 'Processing']*.
+11. To filter the list to only orders with the status **Processing**, in the **XPath constraint** field, add the following XPath expression: *[OrderStatus = 'Processing']*.

- {{% alert color="info" %}}Apart from filtering the list of orders on by an attribute of the Order entity itself, you can also define a constraint by using attributes of an associated entity, such as Customer.
+ {{% alert color="info" %}}Apart from filtering the list of orders by an attribute of the Order entity itself, you can also define a constraint by using attributes of an associated entity, such as Customer.
 For example, to filter the orders based on the city where the customer is located, apply the following constraint: *Sales.Order_Customer/Sales.Customer/City = 'Rotterdam'*.
 {{% /alert %}}

 ## 4 Iterating Over a List of Objects